pohly/enhancements/keps/sig-node/xxx-dynamic-resource-allocation/README.md

   on the container image, and device plugins do not have access to the container image.

-- *Perform runtime-specific operations*: When deploying a container that needs access to a device, I would like to be able to reuse the same pod spec, irrespective of the underlying container runtime in use (e.g. kata vs. runc).
+- *Perform container runtime specific operations*: When deploying a container that needs access to a device, I would like to be able to reuse the same pod spec, irrespective of the underlying container runtime in use (e.g. kata vs. runc).